-If you know a helpful initiative from the world of sports or an encouraging action of an outdoor brand, please write to firstname.lastname@example.org.
-Then we will gladly write about it here.
+If you know of a helpful initiative from the world of sports or an encouraging initiative of an outdoor brand, please write to email@example.com.
+Then we will be happy to write about it here.

 YKK, main sponsor of ISPO Brandnew, is currently producing essential fastening products to help support the fight against Covid-19.
 These include isolation/containment units, medical equipment like surgical masks, mattress protection, personal protective equipment and ventilator components.

 The cancellation of the UTMB Mont-Blanc was bad news for many trailrunning pros recently, as the organizers were confident that the event would continue until the end.
 Thus, the trail running event calendar is now empty for many athletes until the end of August.
 Only the Transalpine Run with start on 29 August 2020 is still on the race calendar.
-The organisers are cautiously optimistic on the website at the moment: «The Dynafit Transalpine Run is currently taking place on the planned date and our preparations are continuing optimistically.
+[Update: Meanwhile, this event has been cancelled as well] The organisers are cautiously optimistic on the website at the moment: «The Dynafit Transalpine Run is currently taking place on the planned date and our preparations are continuing optimistically.
 Since this can change daily, we are working on a plan B and will keep you informed here.»

 After closing for a good two months, stores are reopening in large parts of the US - and the return of outdoor retailers appears to be promising.